 Prep

-Preheat your oven to 350 degrees F. Grease the inside of a 10 cup Bundt pan with non-stick cooking spray, make sure to cover all the nooks and crannies.
+Get started by preheating the oven to 350 degrees F. Then, grease the inside of a 10 cup Bundt pan with non-stick cooking spray, make sure to cover all the nooks and crannies.
 Set it aside.

-In a large bowl or in the bowl of your stand mixer, cream together the butter and sugar until light and fluffy.
+Next, in a large bowl or in the bowl of your stand mixer, cream together the butter and sugar until the mixture is light and fluffy.

 Then, add in the eggs, milk, orange juice, and lemon juice.
-Whisk together until well combined.
+Continue to whisk together until well combined.

-Next, add in the flour, baking soda, and baking powder.
+After that, add in the flour, baking soda, and baking powder.
 Beat slowly until the flour is fully incorporated and no white streaks remain.
-Be careful not to overmix your cake batter.
-If you mix too vigorously after adding your flour, an abundance of gluten can form.
+Be careful not to overmix your cake batter, if you mix too vigorously after adding your flour, an abundance of gluten can form.
 This will make your cake dense and overly chewy.

 Bake

-Pour the batter into the prepared Bundt pan and bake in the oven for 45 minutes or until a toothpick inserted into the center of the cake comes out clean.
+Proceed to pour the batter into the prepared Bundt pan and bake in the preheated oven for 45 minutes or until a toothpick inserted into the center of the cake comes out clean.

 Bundt Cake Topping Ideas